pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_aggregators.md

 * retrieval of the full texts of the pulications.

 Additional technical information is provided in the Java code of the interface.

-### Minimal requirements

-For each publication, you must deliver:

-* a file with the **full text**
-* a **metadata description** with a minimal set of metadata elements in compliance with the [**OMTD-SHARE schema**](/the_omtd-share_metadata_schema.md) for publications and in XML format; the metadata elements are used for creating uniform facets for querying the entire set of publications uploaded in OpenMinTeD \(see [here](/deployment-scenario-of-publications-in-openminted.md) for more information on the deployment of publications in OpenMinTeD\).

 ---